Welcoming the Younger Generation to the Workplace

 This one word drives many business decisions because it’s considered diplomatic and fair.

-At Sodexo Engage, we’re committed to diversity and inclusion, but also equity, and once you understand equity, it changes your perception of equality.
+At Pluxee UK, we’re committed to diversity and inclusion, but also equity, and once you understand equity, it changes your perception of equality.

 Take a look at the blog we published for International Women’s Day, as the diagram included helps to visualise equity in practice.
 However, since we’re exploring the concept of local and global, we’ll address how equity applies to this debate.